A while back, I found this post on Bergdorf Goodman’s editorial site called A Gentleman’s Guide to Definitive Shoes.

 The Church’s brand has to be one of the oldest shoemakers in the world.
 They’re known for using top quality materials and the best craftsmanship.
 Again, it’s reflected in the price.

-You’d be just fine wearing the Bostonian version, for a fraction of the price.
+You’d be just fine wearing the Johnston & Murphy version, for a fraction of the price.
 They can’t compare in quality, but aesthetically, they’re very similar.

 The Double Monk-Strap

-If you like the double monk-strap style, check out To Boot New York’s slightly more affordable version.
-If you hunt regularly enough, especially on the flash sale sites I’ve told you about, you can find other dub monks for a really good price.
+If you like the double monk-strap style, check out Massimo Matteo’s slightly more affordable version.
+If you hunt regularly enough — especially on the flash sale sites I’ve told you about — you can find similar dub monks for a really good price.

 The Zip Boot

-Until then, however, check out the version Johnston & Murphy has for $150.
+Until then, check out the version Florsheim has for $120.

 They’re probably not hand-polished in Italy with unicorn tears like Tom Ford’s are (maybe), but they also have one less zero at the end of their price tag.